shubhsudan/AI_TERM_PROJECT/README.md

-# Brain Tumor Classification using GAN
+# Brain Tumor Classification using WGAN

 ##  Project Overview
 This project applies Deep Learning techniques to classify brain tumors into three specific categories: **Glioma**, **Meningioma**, and **Pituitary tumor**.

+The project methodology proceeds in three key stages:
-First I implement the authors methodology of augmenting the images, and their deep learning model.
+1.  **Baseline Implementation:** Implementing the original authors' methodology for image augmentation and their deep learning model.
-I then try to optimize the baseline results as their previous method gave us poor results.
+2.  **Optimization:** Optimizing the baseline architecture and hyperparameters to address performance limitations observed in the initial method.
-Then I implements a **Wasserstein GAN (WGAN)** for data augmentation to enhance the dataset and compares a baseline classification model against an optimized version.
+3.  **WGAN Augmentation:** Implementing a **Wasserstein GAN (WGAN)** to generate synthetic data, enhancing the dataset to further improve the robustness of the optimized model.

+##  Disclaimer
+> **Crucial Setup Instructions:**
+> * **Library Versions:** You must install the specific versions of the libraries listed in `requirements.txt` before running the code to avoid compatibility errors.
+> * **Directory Structure:** Please maintain the folder paths exactly as submitted.
+No changes to the file structure are required or recommended.

 ## Repository Structure
 **IMPORTANT:** This project relies on relative paths.
 Please ensure the following directory structure is maintained exactly as shown below when running the notebook.
-Do not move the folders or the notebook file.

-## Disclaimer - Install the specific version of the libraries as given in requirement.txt - before running the code.
-## Please keep the folder paths as per submission - no change is required.

-The folder - file structure has been given below:

 ```text
 AI_TERM_PROJECT/